This is the classic website, which will be retired eventually. Please visit the modernized ClinicalTrials.gov instead.

 Brief Summary:

-This is a non-blinded, non-randomized dose escalation study of intravenous FBX-101 in which subjects who have previously received hematopoietic stem cell transplant will receive a single infusion of an adeno-associated virus gene therapy product.
-Data from untreated and previously transplanted patients with infantile and late infantile Krabbe disease will be used as a comparator group.
+This is a non-blinded, non-randomized dose escalation study of intravenous FBX-101 in which subjects will receive a single infusion of an adeno-associated virus gene therapy product after HSCT.
+Data from previously transplanted patients with infantile and late infantile Krabbe disease will be used as a comparator group.

 Condition or disease Intervention/treatment Phase